 When the relationship started to crumble a year later, I felt my sense of self, crumble with it.
 I had gone beyond investing in the success of the relationship, to handing over my happiness in its entirety; there was nothing left within me.

-Never Put the Key to Your Happiness in Someone Else’s Pocket
+Why Placing the Key to Your Happiness in Someone Else’s Pocket Is a Terrible Idea

-Here are seven ways placing the key to your happiness in someone else’s pocket (as I did) is a bad idea, and what we can do to change it.
+Here are 7 reasons placing the key to your happiness in someone else’s pocket (as I did) is a bad idea, and what you can do to change it.

 1. We drift into “as soon as” and “if only” territory